GabrielleAkers/cc-memdb/README.md

 # cc-memdb

-A distributed key/value caching system for computercraft
+A distributed key/value caching system for computercraft inspired by [memcached](https://memcached.org/) that uses [ecnet2](https://github.com/migeyel/ecnet) for secure client/server communication

 There is a terminal client `client.lua` and a programmatic client `api_client.lua`